Calibrated Mechanism Design: Omitted proofs from

-is incentive compatible and individually rational $\bsplit_\strat$-almost everywhere.
-Steps 2 and 3 together imply that \outcome\ can be implemented by an incentive compatible and individually rational two-stage mechanism. \paragraph{The agent adequately learns} Finally, we argue that the agent earns the same payoff as if she had access to the information structure calibrated to \rmech. \begin{lemma} Let $\bsplit_\rmech$ denote the belief distribution induced by the information structure calibrated to \rmech.
+Steps 2-4 together imply that \outcome\ can be implemented by the incentive compatible and individually rational two-stage mechanism $(\beliefr^*,\allocr^*)$. \paragraph{Step 5: The agent adequately learns} Finally, we argue that the agent earns the same payoff as if she had access to the information structure calibrated to \rmech, \cexp. \begin{lemma} Let $\bsplit_\rmech$ denote the belief distribution induced by the calibrated information structure \cexp.
 Then, the agent's payoff under \strat\ equals

 \end{lemma} The proof of this is standard, and hence we defer it to \autoref{appendix:aux}.